 Unsurprisingly, doctors have long advised patients to limit their exposure to blue light to preserve their health!
 However, given the wide price range, you're probably wondering whether inexpensive blue light glasses work or whether you should invest in a branded set.

-To summarise, the following points should be kept in mind while selecting the lens colour for your blue light blocking glasses:
+To summarise, the following points should be kept in mind while selecting the lens color for your blue light blocking glasses:

 Avoid orange lenses whenever possible.
 They were long believed to be the most effective, but science now demonstrates that the body has a master clock and natural ebb and flow circadian rhythms.
 To keep these rhythms in sync with the sun's natural rise and fall, the body requires varying quantities of blue light during the day and virtually no light at night.
 Thus, it is more effective to have one pair of blue-light-blocking glasses for daylight use and one pair of "sleep-hacking" spectacles for nighttime use.